 New Year's Eve at the Disneyland Resort

 The Christmas festivities continue through early January.
 If you're planning to visit around New Year, you definitely want to stay for the "Ring in the New Year" fireworks spectacular!

 Star Wars Half Marathon Weekend

 This coming year will see the first-ever Star Wars Half Marathon Weekend.
 The four-day event, held Jan.
-15-18, 2015, kicks off with the nighttime Star Wars Wookiee Welcome Party and include kids' races, a 5K, a 10K, a half marathon and a two-race challenge.
+14-17, 2016, includes kids' races, a 5K, a 10K, a half marathon and a two-race challenge.
 Your favorite Star Wars and other Disney characters will be there to cheer you on!
 Like all of the runDisney events, the key to getting registered is to do it as soon as registration opens.
-For the 2015 race, registration opened in June.
+For the 2016 race, registration opened in June.